 If you’re renting an apartment like we were, the Mercato di Sant’Ambrogio is a fantastic place to pick up some fresh, inexpensive produce.
 And, compared to purchasing your ingredients for dinner from a nearby supermarket, you’re supporting local farmers by shopping here.

 Saturday is the best day to visit, when farmers travel here from around the region to sell their produce.
+So, if you love visiting local markets when you travel and you only have one day in Florence, make sure that one day is a Saturday.

 #3 Visit Florence’s oldest perfumery-pharmacy and try to resist spending a small fortune inside